-The development proposal is inconsistent with Planning Priority C16 in the Central City District Plan.
+The development proposal is consistent with the Central City District Plan.

 Local Strategic Planning Statement

 The Hills Shire Council's Local Strategic Plan (LSPS) is the framework for the direction of The Hills guides the future next five years.
 The LSPS was endorsed by Council on 22 October 2019 and was formally made on 6 March 2020.
 Council's LSPS identifies a significant need to provide diverse housing supply to cater for a broad range of household types and budgets.
 The strategy aims to deliver the right type of additional housing stock in areas that can be serviced with the right level of infrastructure and assist in creating liveable, walkable neighbourhoods.